Cuban flower bat: Description

 The Cuban flower bat is a medium-sized bat, with a wingspan of 29 to 35 cm, and a body weight of 15 to 29 g.
 The males are significantly larger than the females.
 Both sexes have silky, uniformly greyish-white fur.
 They have a relatively short tail, no more than 18 mm long, and only a narrow patagium between the legs, since they lack a calcar.
 The snout is relatively long and narrow and bears a simple, rather rudimentary, nose leaf.
-The tongue is also long, with a hairlike structures forming a brus at the top, which helps the bat to feed on nectar from flowers.
+The tongue is also long, with a hair like structure forming a brush at the top, which helps the bat to feed on nectar from flowers.

 Cuban flower bats have been reported as flying no faster than 6.7 km/h, and the shape of the wings would suggest that they have difficulty hovering in place.
 Unlike other related bats, their echolocation calls are typically less than 50 kHz, and relatively long, lasting up to 7 seconds.
 In more enclosed spaces, like many bats, the calls are modified to shorter, frequency modulated sounds.